Outreach and Professional Development

 Topic Description Length

 Introduction to Maryland History Day Teachers will learn how to implement History Day in the classroom.
 They will review and discuss basic information on how to use the program.
 Teachers will also practice analyzing primary sources from the Library of Congress.
-45-90 minutes
+We can tailor this to your needs – for new teachers, for returning teachers who are looking for inspiration, a deeper dive on specific History Day skills, etc. 45-90 minutes

 Primary Documents and Project Based Learning: Special Topics Teachers will analyze Library of Congress primary sources related to one particular subject.
 They will discuss how to use such sources in their classroom, and how students can create projects based on primary sources.
 45-90 minutes